shivamjj65/shivamjj65/README.md

 ## Hi I am Shivam Ilasariya

-I am a student and a programmer interested in Web Development & I also enjoy working in C, Python and Java.
+I am a student and a programmer interested in Web Development & I also enjoy working in C, Python and Web Development

 - Currently student at Rajiv Gandhi Institute Of Technology, Mumbai.
 - Looking for opportunities to join as an intern/full time candidate for web development projects.